-Putting up a TV antenna is one of the best steps you can take to breaking your reliance on pay TV.
-Most areas of the U.S. have access to several dozen TV channels broadcast over the air for free.
+Putting up a TV antenna is one of the best steps you can take toward breaking your reliance on pay TV and saving hundreds of dollars a year.
+Most areas of the U.S. have access to between 50 and 100 TV stations broadcast over the air for free.

 - Determine which channels are available where you live

 - Choose which channels you want to watch

 - Check the rules on antenna installation where you live

 - Figure out which type of antenna you need

 Which channels are available on an antenna?